 By the supply of arms to the rebels, in clear breach of international law, in circumstances which showed foreknowledge of their plans, Fascist Italy created a new and immediate danger of war.
 This danger was simultaneously aggravated by the adoption of a similar policy by Nazi Germany which had already established a vast system of espionage, corruption and intrigue in Spain.
 Fascist Portugal has aided and abetted the rebellion, and its territory has been used as a base.

-The Conference expresses regret that it should have been thought expedient, [in view] on the grounds of the dangers of war inherent in this situation, to conclude agreements among the European powers laying an embargo upon the supply of arms and munitions of war to Spain, by which the rebel forces and the democratically elected and recognised Government of Spain are placed on the same footing.
-While Such agreements may, however, lessen international tension, provided that they are applied immediately, are loyally observed by all parties, and their execution is effectively co-ordinated and supervised, The utmost vigilance will be necessary to prevent these agreements being utilised to injure the Spanish Government.
+The Conference expresses regret that it should have been thought expedient, in view of the dangers of war inherent in this situation, to conclude agreements among the European powers laying an embargo upon the supply of arms and munitions of war to Spain, by which the rebel forces and the democratically elected and recognised Government of Spain are placed on the same footing.
+Such agreements may, however, lessen international tension, provided that they are applied immediately, are loyally observed by all parties, and their execution is effectively co-ordinated and supervised.
+The utmost vigilance will be necessary to prevent these agreements being utilised to injure the Spanish Government.

 The Conference instructs the National Council of Labour to maintain its close watch upon events, in consultation with the International Federation of Trade Unions and the Labour and Socialist International, and the representatives of our Spanish comrades, and to recall this Conference, when the situation requires it.